braungoodson/git-rebasing/README.md

 on how to effectively rebase

 # git-rebasing
-on how to effectively rebase
+On how to effectively rebase.

 # git-rebasing
 on how to effectively rebase